craigmcchesney/dp-support/README.md

 - [dp-common](https://github.com/osprey-dcs/dp-common) - Includes features in common to both the Ingestion and Query Services, such as the configuration mechanism.
 - [dp-ingest](https://github.com/osprey-dcs/dp-ingest) - Includes the initial implementation of the Ingestion Service, as well as the performance benchmark application.
 - [dp-support](https://github.com/osprey-dcs/dp-support) - (this repo) Includes tools for installing, configuring, and managing the Data Platform ecosystem.
+- [dp-benchmark](https://github.com/osprey-dcs/dp-benchmark) - Includes the performance benchmark applications, not part of the Data Platform.

 # installation